mars-project/mars/README.rst

     import mars.tensor as mt
     mt.random.RandomState(0).rand(1000_0000, 5).sum().execute()

-Or connecting to a Mars on Ray cluster which is already initialized.
+Or connecting to a Mars on Ray runtime which is already initialized.

 .. code-block:: python